Weak Mott insulators on the triangular lattice: possibility of a gapless nematic quantum spin liquid: Summary and Discussion

-Thus our proposal of a nodal $d$-wave $Z_2$ spin liquid state that develops out of the spinon Fermi surface spin liquid can account for a number of measured properties of the organic materials.
+To summarize we studied the energetics of various Gutzwiller projected BCS states for the triangular lattice antiferromagnet with a four particle ring exchange.
+In a range of parameters the best state is a projected $d_{x^2-y^2}$ paired state which breaks lattice rotational symmetry.
+We described many properties of this state that can account for a number of measured properties of the organic materials.
 The most serious difficulty at present is the field independence of the specific heat.
 Perhaps the impurity scattering rate $\Gamma$ can be bigger than our rough estimate without any major effect on the pairing transition temperature.

 Are there any `smoking gun' tests of our proposal for future experiments?
 The essence of our proposed gapless $Z_2$ spin liquid state can be probed in experiments on $\kappa CN$ through the flux trapping effect described in Ref. \cite{tsmpaf}.
 We note that such experiments have been performed on the cuprate materials \cite{bonn}, and may be feasible in the organics as well.
 A Josephson tunneling experiment with a spin liquid insulating barrier between two superconductors has also been proposed as a probe of the gapped charge-$e$ spin-$0$ charge carriers expected in this spin liquid state \cite{tsmpaf2}.

-To summarize we studied the energetics of various Gutzwiller projected BCS states for the triangular lattice antiferromagnet with a four particle ring exchange.
-In a range of parameters the best state is a projected $d_{x^2-y^2}$ paired state which breaks lattice rotational symmetry.
-We described many properties of this state in light of experiments on the candidate organic spin liquid materials.
 Future experiments will hopefully shed light on whether such a paired nematic spin liquid really exists in these materials.

+We also studied the model with ferromagnetic Heisenberg exchange $J_2$ and anti-ferromagnetic ring exchange $J_4$ and found that amongst the projected BCS/Fermi liquid spin-liquid states, the projected nodal $f$-wave state has minimum energy for wide range of values of $J_4/J_2$.

+Finally, we studied the finite temperature phase diagram for the nodal $d$-wave state and found that for an isotropic triangular lattice one would encounter interesting phases and phase transitions as one changes temperature.
+In particular, there is a possibility of a sliding phase with power-law correlations for both superconducting and orientational order-parameters.

-We thank K. Kanoda, O. Motrunich and Y. Ran for helpful discussions.
+\textit{Acknowledgements}: We thank K. Kanoda, O. Motrunich and Y. Ran for helpful discussions.
 TS was supported by NSF Grant DMR-0705255, NT by DOE Grant DE-FG02-07ER46423 and PAL by NSF Grant DMR-0804040.